ankschoubey/blog/src/content/post/dev-life/dsl/odata-mongo-transpiler.md

 image: /images/odata-mongo-transpiler.png
 ---

-I have written about how we created a MongoDB transpiler in the following article: [how we made our custom language that transpiles to MongoDB](/software-blog/creating-an-excel-like-language).
-The same technique was used for OData.
-This article includes what's different.
+Previously, I have written about how we created a MongoDB transpiler in the following article: [how we made our custom language that transpiles to MongoDB](/software-blog/creating-an-excel-like-language).
+This includes creating grammar and using Antlr to generate transpiler code.
+This article is a the specific OData changes we made.

+If you are looking for .NET/C# Driver team at MongoDB has been working on an OData extension that allows working with OData easier in ASP.NET Core applications to create REST APIs

 OData is used a lot in PowerBI, Tableau, and other reporting applications.
 Microsoft's Graph API might be the biggest implementation of OData.